pchev/skychart/skychart/readme.txt

                          |- ...
                          |- units         < all compilation object go here
              |- tools | - data            < the "data" directory structure require to run the progran
-                      | - ...             < various tools not necessarily useful to the end user.
+                      | - ...             < various tools not necessarily useful to the end user

 Install Lazarus using at least the version 0.9.12 from http://lazarus.freepascal.org